paulshuker/coppafisher/docs/overview.md

 hence the name "Point Spread Function") and emphasise spots.
 A given point spread function is used to Wiener deconvolve the images.

-The point spread function is given as a .npz file under the `file_names` config section.
+The point spread function is given as a .npz file called `psf` under the `file_names` config section.
 The default is at [`coppafisher/setup/default_psf.npz`](https://github.com/paulshuker/coppafisher/blob/HEAD/coppafisher/setup/default_psf.npz) .
-Filtering is also affected by config parameters `wiener_constant` and `wiener_pad_shape` inside the `filter` config section.
+Filtering is also affected by `wiener_constant` inside the `filter` config section.

 After filtering is applied, the images are saved to the notebook as `float16` compressed zarr arrays.